xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 In many cases, this is a massive improvement.
 Notice how much cleaner the graph is in this image:
 ![map-reduce](https://flox.readthedocs.io/en/latest/_images/new-map-reduce-reindex-True-annotated.svg)
-See our [previous blog post](https://xarray.dev/blog/flox) for more.
+See our [previous blog post](https://xarray.dev/blog/flox) or the [docs](https://flox.readthedocs.io/en/latest/implementation.html#method-map-reduce) for more.

 ## Tree reductions can be catastrophically bad